mkinderwater/pi5-volumio-framebuffer-appliance/readme.md

 It is a small audio appliance display.

-The screen should show what matters, stay readable on a cheap LCD, and avoid pretending unreliable metadata is reliable.
+The screen should show what matters, stay readable on a small LCD, and avoid pretending unreliable metadata is reliable.

 The project uses this truth model: